cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-04-create-message.md

 ---
-title: The Create Game Message
+title: Create a Game Message
 order: 6
-description: You create the message to create a game.
+description: You create the message to create a game
 ---

-# The Create Game Message
+# Create a Game Message

-Now that your game objects have been defined in storage, and since you prevented, for good reason, a simple CRUD to set them, you need a message to instruct the checkers blockchain to create a game.
-What do you need it to expose?
+Now that your game objects have been defined in the storage.
+Since you prevented, for good reason, a simple CRUD to set the objects, you need a message to instruct the checkers' blockchain to create a game.

+The message needs to:

-* It does not need to specify the creator.
-Or rather, this is implicit because it shall be the signer of the message.
+* Not specify the creator: this is implicit because it shall be the signer of the message.
-* It does not need to specify the id of the game because the system uses an incrementing counter.
-On the other hand, the server needs to return the newly created id value since the eventual value cannot be known before the transaction is included in a block and the state computed.
+* Not specify the ID of the game because the system uses an incrementing counter.
+On the other hand, the server needs to return the newly created ID value since the eventual value cannot be known before the transaction is included in a block and the state computed.
 Let's call this `idValue`.
-* It does not need to specify the game board as it is under the full control of the checkers rules.
+* Not specify the game board as it is under the full control of the checkers rules.
-* It needs to specify who is playing reds, let's call the field: `red`.
+* Specify who is playing reds.
+Let's call the field `red`.
-* It needs to specify who is playing blacks, let's call the field: `black`.
+* Specify who is playing blacks.
+Let's call the field: `black`.

-That's not much, so again, let's instruct Starport to take care of all this:
+Let's instruct Starport to take care of all this:

 ```sh
 $ starport scaffold message createGame red black --module checkers --response idValue
 ```

-This has created a certain number of files as can be seen [here](https://github.com/cosmos/b9-checkers-academy-draft/commit/e78cba34926ba0adee23febb1ce44774e2c466b3), plus GUI elements seen [there](https://github.com/cosmos/b9-checkers-academy-draft/commit/dcf9f4724570146c8e0ad339aafb469d27dca0b9).
+This creates a [certain number of files](https://github.com/cosmos/b9-checkers-academy-draft/commit/e78cba34926ba0adee23febb1ce44774e2c466b3), plus [some GUI elements](https://github.com/cosmos/b9-checkers-academy-draft/commit/dcf9f4724570146c8e0ad339aafb469d27dca0b9).

-## Protobuf Objects
+## Protobuf objects

-Again, it created simple Protobuf objects:
+Again, simple Protobuf objects are created:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/b3cf9ea4c554158e950bcfe58803e53eefc31090/proto/checkers/tx.proto#L15-L23]
 message MsgCreateGame {